Music of Star Trek: The Motion Picture

-The music to the 1979 American science fiction film Star Trek: The Motion Picture featured musical score composed and conducted by Jerry Goldsmith, beginning his long association with the Star Trek film and television.
+The music to the 1979 American science fiction film Star Trek: The Motion Picture featured musical score composed and conducted by Jerry Goldsmith and performed by the Hollywood Studio Symphony,beginning his long association with the Star Trek film and television franchise.
 Influenced by the romantic, sweeping music of Star Wars by John Williams, Goldsmith created a similar score, with extreme cutting-edge technologies being used for recording and creating the sound effects.
 The score received critical acclaim and has been considered one of Goldsmith's best scores in his career.

 Composition and recording

-Some of the instrumental pieces, used to record the score, includes the ADS (Advanced Digital Synthesizer) 11, manufactured from Con Brio, Inc., Blaster Beam, an electronic instrument 12 to 15 ft long, created by musician Craig Huxley, and several state-of-the-art synthesisers used as musical instruments, notably the Yamaha CS-80, ARP 2600, Oberheim OB-X, and Serge synthesizer.
+Some of the instrumental pieces, used to record the score, includes the ADS (Advanced Digital Synthesizer) 11, manufactured from Con Brio, Inc., the Blaster Beam, an electronic instrument 12 to 15 ft long, created by musician Craig Huxley, and several state-of-the-art synthesizers used as musical instruments, notably the Yamaha CS-80, ARP 2600, Oberheim OB-X, and Serge synthesizer.
 The film is notably the only film in the Star Trek series to have an overture, using "Ilia's Theme", which was later re-recorded, as a lyrical version, by Shaun Cassidy as "A Star Beyond Time" with lyrics by Larry Kusik.
-Goldsmith scored The Motion Picture over three to four months, and was assisted by Alexander Courage, composer of the original Star Trek theme, providing arrangements to accompany Kirk's log entries, and Fred Steiner wrote 11 cues of additional music.
+Goldsmith scored The Motion Picture over three to four months, and was assisted by Alexander Courage, composer of the original Star Trek theme, providing arrangements to accompany Kirk's log entries, and Fred Steiner, who wrote 11 cues of additional music.
 The recording was completed on December 1, five days before the film's release.